hardwario/lora-modem/python/README.md

     # Close the serial port
     device.close()
 ```
 The class `TypeABZ` represents the physical modem device.
 The classes `OpenLoRaModem` and `MurataModem` then implement a particular version of the modem API.
 The class `OpenLoRaModem` has been designed for the open firmware from the [lora-modem](https://github.com/hardwario/lora-modem) Github.
-The class `MurataModem` has been designed for the original Murata Modem firmware pre-installed on some TypeABZ modules.
+The class `MurataModem` has been designed for the original Murata Modem firmware preinstalled on some TypeABZ modules.
 Please refer to the documentation in `lora.py` for more information.

 ## Command Line Tool

 *Note: The command line tool only works with the open modem firmware.*

 The library provides a command line tool installed under the name `lora`.
-The tool can be used to interact with TypeABZ LoRaWAN modems from shell scripts and the terminal.
-To invoke the tool, pass the pathname to the modem's serial port either via the environment variable PORT, or via the command line option `-p`.
+The tool can interact with TypeABZ LoRaWAN modems from shell scripts and the terminal.
+To invoke the tool, pass the pathname to the modem's serial port via the environment variable PORT or the command line option `-p`.
 Without any arguments, the tool displays information about the selected modem:
 ```
 $ lora -p /dev/serial0
 Device information for modem /dev/serial0: